 An introductory study of traditional ethical theories and systems (i.e. deontology, natural law, virtue ethics, utilitarianism, ethical relativism), and how these systems of ethics apply in humankind's relationship toward the natural world.
 Discusses and analyzes the use of ethical theory in the development of environmental laws and policies and the management of natural resources.
 Explains and applies ethical theory to specific environmental problems and issues.
 Both personal and professional ethics will be explored.
 In addition, the course will examine and discuss current environmental ethical approaches such as Aldo Leopold's Land Ethic, Deep Ecology, Peter Singer's Utilitarianism and Animal Liberation Movement, Ecofeminism, and Taylor's Biocentric Ethics.
+Class 2 Lab 2

-WLM-2204 Wetland Ecology and Management 2.00 Credits
+WLM-2204 Wetland Ecology & Management

 This course provides a comprehensive study on the ecological development, physical characteristics and values of wetlands in North America with an emphasis on the wetland types that occur in the Midwest.
 It will examine wetland classification methods and introduce students to field methods for wetland determination and delineation.
-In addition, the course will provide instruction on concepts and practices of wetland design, restoration and managment of wildlife.
-Class 0.00 Lab 4.00
+In addition, the course will provide instruction on concepts and practices of wetland design, restoration and management of wildlife.

-WLM-2210 Wildlife & NR Law and Policy 3.00 Credits
+WLM-2210 Wildlife & NR Law and Policy

 Identifies various agencies responsible for, or which effect, the management of wildlife and its habitats, and discusses the role that various federal, state, and local agencies have on wildlife populations and habitats.
+Class 2 Lab 2

-WLM-2211 Ecology and Mgmt of Grassland Wildlife 3.00 Credits
+WLM-2211 Eco&mgmt of Grassland Wildlife

 Ecology and conservation of indigenous and introduced grassland ecosystems with focus on the tall-grass prairie region.
 Identification of cool and warm season grasses based on field characteristics, morphological features, and use of keys.
 Vegetative sampling techniques for the qualitative evaluation of grassland breeding bird habitat.
-Class 3.00 Lab 0.00
+Class 3

-WLM-2215 Wildlife Management 1.50 Credits
+WLM-2215 Wildlife Management

 Focuses on the theory and techniques of wildlife management with emphasis on an ecosystem approach to management, including the discussion of forest, edge-ecotone, grassland, riparian and wetland ecosystems.
 Covers plant succession and disturbance ecology, landscape and population ecology concepts.
 Discusses applied wildlife management methods, including; habitat inventory and evaluation, habitat management practices, planning and species management in ecosystem context.
+Class 1.5